 Server Monitoring

-Server monitoring precedes all server maintenance procedures.
+Server monitoring precedes all types of server maintenance procedures.
 The ideal starting point is to look for a single interface that gives you the ability to monitor all your servers from one place.
 Since you need real-time data surrounding the hardware and software used in your servers, the server monitoring software you use should offer regularly updated information surrounding aspects such as disk space availability, memory utilization, and processor usage.
 In addition, you should also have an indication of which processes are running and the resources they use.

 Server management service providers make it a point to stay on top of server utilization.
-For instance, if your business application is putting a heavy strain on your server, your service provider might suggest upscaling capacity before any further increase in demand results in poor user experience for your customers.
+For instance, if your business application is putting a heavy strain on your server, your service provider might suggest up-scaling capacity before any further increase in demand results in a poor user experience for your customers.

 Alternatives for Server Monitoring